-Bootable USB drives are critical because they substitute the lack of CD drives in the latest computers.
+Bootable USB drives are critical because they replace the latest computers' lack of CD drives.
 Some of the benefits of bootable USB drives include the following:

 - A bootable USB enhances the safety of your data because you can keep it in a secure place from access to anybody.

 - A USB drive allows you to modify the data by adding or changing the information and moving around with your OS wherever you go.